tschiemer/midipatcher/README.md

 # midipatcher
-Platform independent matrix patchbay for MIDI ports with additional connectivity for virtual ports and file, serial(work in progress), network streams, rtpmidi (work in progress).
+Platform independent virtual matrix patchbay for MIDI ports with additional connectivity for virtual ports and file, serial (work in progress, no test system at the moment), network streams, rtpmidi (work in progress).

+*midipatcher* is ment to be platform-independent and is aimed at desktop systems (Linux, macOS, Windows) - being developed on macOS and occasionally tested on a RaspberryPi.

+Can be run interactively, using a custom MIDI control port, or remotely using a (insecure, although password protected) TCP connection - the command syntax is text-based and generally identical, the MIDI control port uses a carrier SysEx format and splits messages if necessary into several max 128 byte long messages (as recommended by the specs).
+Due to the text-based format, it's easy to connect to on the console.

+Provides virtual passthrough-ports (RawExec, MsgExec) to arbitrary executables that can server as any type of processors or filters communicating passing data to and fro STDIN, STDOUT respectively.

 https://github.com/tschiemer/midipatcher

+## Roadmap / Todos

+- Test, bugfix and complete current source base
+	- Introduce consistent error/exception system
+- Add examples
+	- Using Max/MSP and PureData matrices in combination with TCP control port
+- Introduce alternate argument parsing and port name requirements: no spaces (use sort of urlencode: automatically replace with dashes)
+- Integrate RTPMIDI
+- Add serial port (using asio) - at the moment no test system.
+- Add case insensitivity of portclasses (for creation descriptors) (?)

 ## Guide to (Mostly) Harmless Command Line Interfacing